 There’s no need to add liquids to the slow cooker pan, although adding 1/4 cup water or broth is fine if you wish.
 But remember that the meat will release liquids as it cooks, and too much liquid in the pan could result in boiled rather than braised meat, which is not what you want.

-How to serve lamb shoulder chops
+What to serve with lamb shoulder chops?